tszwinglitw/5004-TeamActivities/Module06/README.md

 > [!WARNING]
 > A common mistake in code is using comparable assuming the results are -1, 0, 1.
 As you can see from the example, less than 0, 0, greater than 0 is the correct answer.
 > That is because java leaves it up to the implementation.
-In the case of strings, they convert it to the unicode value of the character and subtract them, which
+In the case of strings, they convert it to the int value of the characters and subtract them, which
 > can be negative, zero, or positive.